jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/part-15.md

 if
 it
 not a pine-apple.

-18.
-ARBCA-NUTS (^
+## 18. ARBCA-NUTS

-The pin-lang comes from
+The pin-lang comes from districts of
-districts of
-35

 coir-palm
-«The
+The
 Hai-nan;
 it is
 several foreign countries, also from the four